dotnetdeveloperaz/MetalPriceConsole/README.md

 - --platinum Retrieves platinum prices.

-- --currency EUR Specifies the base currency, which the default is USD.
+- --currency EUR Specifies the base currency, in ISO 4217 format,  which the default is USD.
 This can also just be set in the appsettings.json file.
+See goldapi.io for the supported base currencies.

 Example: